0x9900/aprs_wx/README.md

 latitude: 38.4599
 longitude: -120.2405
 w1_temp: /sys/bus/w1/devices/28-3c01f095702b/w1_slave
+position: no
 ```

+Set the option `position` to true or yes if you want to send your
+position.
+In that case, you need to specify `latitude` and `longitude`.
+If
+you choose not to send the device position, you can forget to set the
+latitude and longitude.

 Add your call sign, passcode.
 You can use google maps to find out your
 latitude and longitude.
 You also need to configure the full path for